-Bedroom door locks should be respected and they do serve the purpose of providing privacy but sometimes, they malfunction or get misused.
+Bedroom door locks should be respected, as they do serve the purpose of providing privacy, but sometimes, they malfunction or get misused.
 Unlocking a bedroom door in an emergency is certainly something no one wants to do but there are times when you might really need to have this knowledge.

 Bedroom Door Locks

 The lock on a bedroom door is designed to provide privacy, not to offer security or keep any intruders out.
 This is fortunate in the event that you need to open a locked bedroom door, because in an emergency, a high-security lock would be hard to hack.